rivethead22/rivethead22/README.md

-Hey, I'm Rivet but you can call me Ryan.
+Hey, I'm Ryan.
 This is my pony town info so feel free to completely ignore if you're just coming on here randomly.

 I am a guy, but IDGAF if you call me she/her if my skin is a female character I won't take it as misgendering.